pvhee/cloudwired/content/posts/serverless-at-comic-relief.md

 originalUrl: "https://technology.comicrelief.com/2018/07/12/serverless-at-comic-relief/"
 ---

+## Over a year into our serverless journey, our functions have been happily running in production — millions of invocations for just a couple of hundred dollars.

 It has been over a year since we first embarked on our serverless journey at Comic Relief, and our functions have been happily running in production ever since.
 We've invoked over 40 different functions — millions of times — and spent no more than a couple of hundred dollars, most of which spent on invoking functions hammering our servers as part of load testing.

 ![Serverless at Comic Relief](/images/posts/serverless-at-comic-relief.jpeg)